 MCM is routinely examined by various tax authorities.
 The Company believes it has adequately provided for any potential adjustments from any audits and any adverse results would not have a material impact on the Company's unrecognized tax benefit balance within the next twelve months.
-MHA's Federal income tax returns beginning with tax year ended March 31, 2019 remain subject to examination by the Internal Revenue Service.
+MHA's Federal income tax returns beginning with tax year ended March 31, 2020 remain subject to examination by the Internal Revenue Service.
 Tax years from 2011 through 2021 remain subject to examination by the state and local tax authorities.
 Tax years from 2011 to 2014 are currently under New York State examination.

 Pursuant to the Tax Sharing Agreement by and among Mizuho related companies, MCM files and is included in various combined and unitary state and local tax returns.
 Beginning October 1, 2017, MCM files and is included in the combined MHA federal tax return.
 The Company calculates the provision for income taxes by using a separate return method, with modifications.
 Under this method, the Company assumes it is filing a separate return with the taxing authorities, thereby reporting taxable income or loss and paying the applicable tax to or receiving the appropriate refund from the lead filer(s).
 The current tax provision is the amount of tax payable or refundable on the basis of a hypothetical current year separate return with modifications.
 Deferred taxes are provided on temporary differences and on any carry-forwards that can be claimed on its hypothetical tax return(s).
 The Company assessed the need for a valuation allowance on the basis of the projected separate return results, with additional consideration for the consolidated group's capacity.
-At September 30, 2022, MCM had income tax receivables of \$2,726 and income tax payables of \$9,473 due from and to affiliates, which were recorded under other assets and accrued expenses and other liabilities in the Consolidated Statement of Financial Condition.
+At September 30, 2023, MCM had income tax payables of \$21,126 due to affiliates, which were recorded other liabilities in the Consolidated Statement of Financial Condition.